 And let’s be honest, it’s much better to lose our balance on the water, than on a hard wooden floor.

 You have a program – Festivals in Siófok

-On three stages over a hundred performers and DJ provides the background music to delve deeper in ourselves.
+On three stages over a hundred performers and DJ provide the background music to delve deeper in ourselves.

 Besides nourishing the soul, it’s also important to keep the body in check too, and we have numerous opportunities to do this at the Wine and Bread Celebrations (Bor és Kenyér ünnep).
 Siófok commemorates the founding of the Hungarian State with this multi-day long festival.

-So that’s it at the Southern coast?
-Of course not.
-Siófok is the place where you can receive all the good things, that the Northern shore offers, and in addition you get to enjoy its specialties, so it won’t only be a destination due to its smaller numbers in tourists but it will also create a fan base due to its own value.
+Siófok is the place where you can receive all the good things, that the Northern shore offers, and in addition you get to enjoy its specialties, so it won’t only be a destination due to its smaller number of tourists but it will also create a fan base due to its own value.

 And as the Hungarian saying goes: if you don’t believe it, see it for yourself!